Red Zone adventure

 Who am I?
 Where am I?

 Even though neither of us is good at asking for help, ask she does.
-A local GP (family connection) arrives.
+A local GP arrives and dresses in incomplete PPE.
 It’s amazing how a stethoscope as icy as the Arctic gets your attention.
 My savaged lungs say ‘f*** this for a game of soldiers.’
 The Red Zone calls.

 Right then, waiting for an ambulance in our wee part of rural Scotland seems like a bad idea.

 ‘We have to go,’ my wife says, I’m embraced by a warm, winter jacket.

 In moments I sit beside open windows in the rear of the car.
 In our case, the chilly gale protects the driver.
 On the upside, I gain a refreshing break from a high fever.
 Then we are there.

-We jerk to the side as more horn and flamethrower flashes strobe the side of the hospital.
-Engine roaring through designer mufflers, the driver storms off, lurching with a hiss around the corner towards the main entrance area, fool.
+We jerk aside as more horn and flamethrower flashes strobe the side of the hospital.
+Engine roaring through designer mufflers, the driver storms off, lurching with a squeal around the corner towards the main entrance area, fool.
 No lives lost.

 Into the Red Zone

-A security man comes over and checks my name.
+Flip board in hand, a security man comes over and checks my name.
 We say our goodbyes as a young nurse collects me.
 Told to stay in the car, my wife later describes me as a frail old man being steered into the building.
-Watching me hobble off, she thought she might never see me again.
-Helpless bystander.
+Alone, she watches me hobble off fearing she might never see me again, now a helpless bystander.

 Inside, I don’t remember much beyond caring, interested NHS medics, all asking about timelines and symptoms.
 Not at my most lucid right then, my version of the facts is theirs to unravel.